eludris/eludris/plan.md

 16 bit (2 byte) partial unix timestamp.
 ```

-T: The first 16 bits of the current Unix timestamp (also with the Eludris) epoch.
+T: The first 16 bits of the current Unix timestamp (also with the Derailed) epoch.

 N: The 8 bits representing the first character in the instance name.

 ### Redis

-Eludris uses a non persistent Redis instance to store data that should be really fast to fetch and is ephemeral like rate-limit info.
+Derailed uses a non persistent Redis instance to store data that should be really fast to fetch and is ephemeral like rate-limit info.

 Here's the structure of currently available keys: